nathan-andosen/vue-ts-webcomponent/README.md

 Seed app to build a web component using typescript and VueJs.

+# Known Issues:

+1. Can not use cssnano to minify css injected into the head element.
+It gives an asnyc error (Use process(css).then(cb) to work with async plugins).

+2. Can not set an img in the html and expect the src to change to base64.
+This only happens with images set in css.

 # Currently working on:

 * Create the web component that will contain: